andrMollo/code-works/CodeWorksLibrary/Macros/Export/README.md

 ## Print drawing

 Print all the sheet the active drawing.
 Sheets are printed one at a time simulating simplex setup no matter how the printer is set.
-The sheet dimension will determine the paper size: A4 sheet are printed on A4 paper, sheets with dimension of A3 and above are printed on A3 paper.
+The sheet dimension will determine the paper size: A4 sheet are printed on A4 paper, sheets with size of A3 and above are printed on A3 paper.

 TThe macro do not print sheets that contain only one view in the configuration `DefaultSviluppo` (flat pattern).